waelawada/generic-reporter/README.md

 **DEMO**
 You can access a live deployment of this app here : *http://162.248.10.127:8080/generic-reporter/*

+- To generate json data, use the extension **.json**
+- To generate html reports, use the extension **.html**
+- To generate PDF reports, use the extension **.pdf**

+Colors, Logo and database connections are configurable in application.properties

 In the sample webapp, the database has three tables:

 * Users: id (INT), username(VARCHAR), password(VARCHAR), email(VARCHAR)